hithere-at/shadler/docs/api.md

 # AllAnime GraphQL API Documentation
-This doc is only for the `/anime` section. `/manga` will not be discussed.
+This documentation discuss about how the API works for `anime` and `music` part of the AllAnime API. `manga` part soon.

 ## API endpoint
 AllAnime API only have a single endpoint, which is `/allanimeapi` with base url of `https://api.allanime.to`.
 This will be used to fetch stuff from the website.